BLT19/David-Constantin-Backend-task/README.md

     - "/trend/monthly/year=**YEAR**city=**CITY**" will display a graph of the monthly data trends within a given year and in a specified city.
 The "city" is optional and does not need to be provided.
 If "city" is not provided, the app will display the monthly trend for the entirety of the UK.

-    - "/trend/weekly/year=**YEAR**month=**MONTH**city=**CITY**" will display a graph of the weekly data trends within a given month of a given year.
+    - "/trend/weekly/year=**YEAR**month=**MONTH**city=**CITY**" will display a graph of the weekly data trends within the given month of a given year.
 The "city" is once again optional and does not need to be provided.
 If it is not provided, the weekly trend for the month in the given year for the entirety of the UK will be displayed.

-7. Once finished with the app, press Shift+C in the command line to close the app.
+7. Once finished with the app, press Shift+C in the command line to close it.

 ## Documentation and Thought Process

 ### Frameworks and architecture

 The framework that I decided to use for this project was **Flask**.
 This is because Flask is a lightweight and easy to use framework.
-The project was not particularly large or complicated, and so I thought that Flask was fitting as it would hepl me complete the project within the specified deadline as Flask is very easy to learn and easy to use with plenty of documentation on it to help learn it.
+The project was not particularly large or complicated, and so I thought that Flask was fitting as it would help me complete the project within the specified deadline as Flask is very easy to learn and easy to use with plenty of documentation on it to help learn it.
 Flask would also make scaling the project up easy if it was required.

 ### How the app consumes and presents data